 Among the controversies surrounding Ritalin is the possibility of the ADHD adolescent patient becoming addicted to stimulants and other drugs later in life.
 Several studies have been done suggesting that when taken as prescribed, Ritalin has neither an addictive effect nor leads to drug abuse by the patient.

 Valtrex is an excellent drug for any herpesvirus infections (simple/genital herpes, herpes zoster, severe chickenpox, cytomegalovirus, Epstein-Barr virus, herpes virus type 6, …).
-Valtrex is not too expensive, compare Valtrex prices below.
+Valtrex is not too expensive, compare Valtrex prices at this link.
 It is allowed for patients starting from 12 years old.
 I have not observed side effects even once.

 There can be unpleasant side effects to Ritalin, even when the taken as prescribed by both the ADHD or narcoleptic patient.
 Short term effects can be insomnia, nervousness, loss of appetite, nausea and vomiting, dizziness, palpitations, headaches, changes in blood pressure, skin rashes and itching, weight loss, abdominal pain, psychotic episodes, drug dependence, and toxic psychosis.
 If taken off the medication too quickly, severe and sometimes suicidal depression can occur.